Byron/bsuite/README.rst

     # In the attribute editor, select a ptx texture to display.
     # You will see error messages in the viewport if something doesn't work.

-.. note:: Tested only on Linux and OSX currently, but should be usable on Windows as well.

 #######
 Testing